ibm-cloud-docs/account/faqs-account.md

 {: #convert-education}
 {: faq}

 When you add a credit card to your trial account, your account is upgraded to a Pay-As-You-Go account.
 Educational feature codes can't be used in a Pay-As-You-Go account.
 In addition, a Pay-As-You-Go account can't be converted back to a trial account.
-For more information about educational trial accounts, see the [IBM Academic Initiative FAQs](https://www.ibm.com/academic/faqs/faqs){: external}.
+For more information about educational trial accounts, see the [IBM SkillsBuild Software Downloads FAQs](https://www.ibm.com/academic/faqs/faqs){: external}.

 ## Can I sign up for a free trial?
 {: #freetrial}